jiaohehu/NPreview/DOC-diagram.md

   + drawuvdot
   + drawhdot

-    These are old command syntax that are being phased out and be replaced by the counterparts.
+    These commands are being deprecated.

 ## Path expression